OnePieceReal/EMPYRA/README.md

 To enhance user experience during employee data entry, EMPYRA integrates with the Restful Countries API, providing intelligent suggestions for country-related fields.
 The system also features advanced data visualization capabilities powered by Chart.js, presenting key metrics such as employee joining trends over time, department-wise average age and ratings, and geographical distribution of employees across cities, states, and countries.

-The analytics module takes this a step further by feeding the visualized data to the OpenRouter API, which accesses DeepSeek V3 0324 to generate actionable insights.
+The analytics module takes this a step further by feeding the visualized data to the OpenRouter API, which accesses Claude Sonnet 4 to generate actionable insights.
 These AI-powered insights include key findings, strategic recommendations, emerging trends, and potential opportunities specific to your organizational data.

 ## Demo